imeowfuta/hextranser/README.md

 colors from the file are distributed in the image, one to a each pixel, from left to right, descending row by row

-this image can then be downloaded and edited in any pixel based image manipulation software, this is desirable when wanting to do bulk color manipulation operations on large images for example:
+this image can then be downloaded and edited in image manipulation software, this is desirable when wanting to do bulk color manipulation operations on large themes, for example:
 - increasing the contrast on sets of colors that are difficult to differentiate
 - inverting the image to get the start of a dark mode theme
 - hue shifting a specific selection of colors to change a motif